-The sooner you can follow these need-to-know advice for young adults, the better off you will be in the long run.
+The sooner you can follow this need-to-know advice for young adults, the better off you will be in the long run.

-I decided to ask the leading finance experts what their best advice for managing your money and building wealth in your 20s.
+I decided to ask the leading finance experts what their best advice for managing your money in your 20s and building wealth.

 This is what they said.